20 mins read

 - General contractor (GC): The GC provides the materials, equipment, and labor required to complete the project and generally manages the subcontractors and other onsite personnel.
 They differ from construction managers because their role starts after the design phase is finalized and construction begins.

-The Role Of The Project Manager In Construction
+The Role of the Project Manager in Construction

 We briefly discussed the different functions of construction management earlier in the post.
 Now, we’ll discuss the project manager’s role in more detail, as it is the most crucial player in the process.